Cray-HPE/sat/docs/man/sat-swap.8.rst

 is connected.
 Given one or more jacks that a cable connects, the command will disable all ports connected by that cable.

-The 'swap blade' subcommand disables or enables a compute or UAN blade.
-This can be used to replace a given blade with a different blade from the same system or another system.

 ARGUMENTS
 =========